0ctavia/restaurant/README.md

             <li>Contact: contains a contact form</li>
         </ul>
     <li>Contain royalty-free pictures</li>
-    <li>Personal objective: as the franchise will be Japanese, the hiragana / katakana symbols should be readable by the browser</li>
+    <li>Personal objective: as the restaurant will be Japanese, the hiragana / katakana symbols should be readable by the browser</li>
 </ul>

 <h2>After four days</h2>
-(coming soon)

 <h2>Completion of project</h2>
 (coming soon)